Lewis F. Powell Jr.: Supreme Court tenure (1972–1987)

-Powell, who dissented in the case of Furman v.
-Georgia (1972), striking down capital punishment statutes, was a key mover behind the Court's compromise opinion in Gregg v.
-Georgia (1976), which allowed the return of capital punishment but only with strengthened procedural safeguards.
+Powell dissented in the 1972 case Furman v.
+Georgia, striking down capital punishment statutes, and was a key mover behind the court's compromise opinion in Gregg v.
+Georgia (1976), which permitted capital punishment but only with strengthened procedural safeguards.
 In Coker v.
-Georgia (1977), in which the Court held that the death penalty was an unconstitutionally disproportionate punishment for the rape of an adult woman, a convicted murderer escaped from prison and, in the course of committing an armed robbery and other offenses, raped an adult woman.
-The State of Georgia sentenced the rapist to death.
-Justice Powell, acknowledging that the woman had been raped, expressed the view that "the victim [did not] sustain serious or lasting injury" and voted to set the death penalty aside.
-In that same case, Powell also wrote to rebuke the plurality's statement that "for the rape victim, life may not be nearly so happy as it was, but it is not over and normally is not beyond repair," instead stating that "[s]ome victims are so grievously injured physically or psychologically that life is beyond repair."
+Georgia (1977), the court considered the State of Georgia's death sentence for a convicted murderer who escaped from prison and, in the course of committing an armed robbery and other offenses, raped a woman.
+It held that the death penalty was unconstitutionally disproportionate punishment for the rape.
+Powell wrote that the rape victim did not "sustain serious or lasting injury" and voted to overturn the death sentence, though he rebuked the plurality's statement that "for the rape victim, life may not be nearly so happy as it was, but it is not over and normally is not beyond repair", writing, "some victims are so grievously injured physically or psychologically that life is beyond repair".

-He joined the majority opinion in Milliken v.
-Bradley (1974), which struck down a school busing plan which was designed to racially integrate 53 Detroit area public school districts across district lines.
-They had inadvertently become segregated due to white flight to the suburbs.
-The majority ruled against the busing because the schools hadn't been segregated by law.
+Powell joined the majority opinion in a number of controversial cases related to race and racial integration.
+He was in the majority in Milliken v.
+Bradley (1974), which struck down a school busing plan designed to racially integrate Detroit-area public school districts across district lines, and wrote the majority opinions in both San Antonio Independent School District v.
+Rodriguez (1973) and Village of Arlington Heights v.
+Metropolitan Housing Development Corp.
+(1977), which diverged from the precedent established by Brown v.
+Board of Education.

+Powell dissented in Bates v.
+State Bar of Arizona (1977), which held that advertising by lawyers was protected free speech under the First Amendment.
+He wrote that because lawyers offer professional services rather than standardized products, lawyer advertising was inherently misleading and could deceive the public.

-His plurality opinion in Regents of the University of California v.
-Bakke (1978), joined by no other justice in full, represented a compromise between the opinions of Justice William J. Brennan, who, joined by three other progressive justices, would have upheld affirmative action programs under a lenient judicial test, and the opinion of John Paul Stevens, joined by three other justices, who would have struck down the university's use of racial quotas at issue in the case under the Civil Rights Act of 1964.
-Powell's opinion striking down the law urged "strict scrutiny" to be applied to affirmative action programs but hinted that some affirmative action programs might pass Constitutional muster.
+Powell's plurality opinion in Regents of the University of California v.
+Bakke (1978), not joined in full by any other justice, represented a compromise between the opinion of Justice William J. Brennan, who, joined by three other justices, would have upheld affirmative action programs under a lenient judicial test, and that of John Paul Stevens, joined by three other justices, who would have struck down the university's use of racial quotas at issue in the case under the Civil Rights Act of 1964.
+Powell's opinion striking down the law urged that strict scrutiny be applied to affirmative action programs but suggested that some might pass Constitutional muster.